RugbyClubRanks/rugbyclubranks.github.io/projections/2024-05-11-Highlanders-Crusaders.md

 layout: page
 title: Crusaders at Highlanders
 date: 2024-05-11 18:00:00 -0500
-categories: "Super Rugby Pacific 2024" match projection imputed
+categories: "Super Rugby Pacific 2024" match projection
 ---
 # Crusaders at Highlanders

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model has a prediction of 0.424, which translates to predicting Crusaders to win by 2.6.
+This club model has a prediction of 0.328, which translates to predicting Crusaders to win by 2.6.

 Our Over/Under is 69.5 - and combined with the spread above, we have a predicted scoreline of 36 to 34